The latest national and international news from BBC Radio 4.

 Clive Anderson asks if planning laws fail to prevent unwanted and un-needed development.

 Bobby Cummines, chief executive of UNLOCK, says ex-offenders need jobs to reduce crime.

 Mining is set to return to Cornwall as tin and tungsten prices continue to rise.

 Robin Lustig presents national and international news and analysis.

 8/10 Mabel senses a growing relationship between Faina and Garrett, but Jack is unconvinced.

-2/6 Nigel is faced with running a pregnant women's music group.
+2/6 Nigel is charged with creating relaxing music for a pregnant ladies' music group.

 2/6 Jimmy heads for his native Newcastle to restart his career as a stand-up comedian.
 (R)

 4/6 School's out for Barack Obama, Frank McCourt and Emma Thompson.
 (R)

 The British cows which never see the outdoors - Farming Today looks at zero-grazing.